RK-Gadde/Consumer-Buying-Behavior/README.md

 # Customer-segmentation-and-consumer-behavior-analysis

-(Please click on the Consumer buying behavior - Paul.ipynb above to see the detailed application of analytics and its interpretation)
+(Please click on the Customer segmentation and consumer behavior analysis.ipynb above to see the detailed application of analytics and its interpretation)

 Brief Snapshot: